 When the offline conversion is complete, the converted guest does not yet have all necessary drivers installed to work correctly.
 These will be installed automatically the first time the guest boots.

-Note: The virt-v2v tool cannot currently reconfigure a guest's network configuration.
-If the converted guest is not connected to the same subnet as the source, its network configuration may have to be updated.
-See also the virt-customize(1) man page.
+The virt-v2v tool cannot currently reconfigure a VM's network configuration.
+If the converted VM is not connected to the same subnet as the source, its network configuration may have to be updated.
+For more information, see the virt-customize(1) man page.

 For more information on managing virtual machines with libvirt in RHEL 7, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.